codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_decorators.rst

 Creating Decorators
 *******************

-Implementing your own view decorators requires creating a new class that implements ``CodeIgniter\Views\ViewDecoratorInterface``.
+Creating your own view decorators requires creating a new class that implements ``CodeIgniter\Views\ViewDecoratorInterface``.
 This requires implementing a single method that takes the generated HTML, performs any modifications on it, and returns the resulting HTML.